-In recent years, the school has added or updated eight classrooms, a science lab, a guidance center and a soundproof music room.
-There’s also a gymnasium and locker rooms, and improvements were recently made to the site’s technology infrastructure.
+In recent years, the school has added or updated eight classrooms, a science lab, a guidance center, and a soundproof music room.
+There’s also a gymnasium with locker rooms, and improvements were recently made to the school’s technology infrastructure.

 SPORTS AND ARTS

-Students participate in competitive sports teams such as lacrosse, golf, gymnastics and bowling.
+Students participate on competitive sports teams such as lacrosse, golf, gymnastics and bowling.